kaitlynd6133/sep10-freedom-project/blog/entry05.md

  ```
 I added more shapes to my cat and adjusted the positioning, rotation, and radius.
 For the rotation I learned that `x rotation` is tilting sideways, `y rotation` is spinning, and `z rotation` is tilting fowards/backwards.
 I learned that adding the `radius` attributes defines the sizes of curved components.
 For instance, changing the `radius-bottom`to 0.01 on the cone for the nose is going to turn it into a cone.
 #### Animation
 Now for the animation part, I learned that the `property; rotation` part is to select what I want to animate.
 The `0 0 -50` is the target vaule.
 The cone starts at `rotation= "0 0 -90` to `0 0 -50`.
 The `dir altnerane;` is to make the animation repeat going back and forth.
-The cone starts tiled -90 which is backwards to -50 forwards.
+The cone starts tilted -90 which is backwards to -50 forwards.
 The `dur` is the duration.
 Its going 500 milliseconds.
 Lastly, the `loop;true` is to run the animation forever.

 ## Skills
 Skills that I gained from learning my tool is learning on my own, debugging, embracing failure.